rajendrakrshaw/potterhead/README.md

 5. **Run migrations and seed the database:**

-   - At first go to the dbPHPMYADMIN forlder, there will be the database table exported, import that into your database, then
+   - At first go to the dbPHPMYADMIN folder, there will be the database table exported, import that into your database, then

     ```bash
     php artisan migrate --seed